AngadVM/SustainaSite/README.md

 # SustainaSite
-This project aims to quantify the best sites of development for Renewable Energy Development for Regions
+SustainaSite aims to identify the best sites of development for Renewable Energy Resources for Geographical Regions!